Our Curriculum : Music

 This is about what we teach in lesson time, how much time is spent teaching music and any music qualifications or awards that pupils can achieve.

 Please refer to our website https://www.easthunsburyprimary.org.uk/key-information/our-curriculum/cvsmus for specific music curriculum intent, our long term map and information regarding how we support children with SEND during our music lessons and with music.
-Music lessons are taught throughout the school by specialist teachers from Northampton Music and Performing Arts Trust in our designated music studio space.
+Music lessons are taught throughout the school by a specialist teacher from Northampton Music and Performing Arts Trust in our designated music studio space.
 We have developed and enduring and longstanding relationship with NMPAT as we believe that specialist teaching ensures all pupils access high quality teaching from staff who are confident and passionate practitioners.
 This allows pupils to access a wide range of music from across all genres and time periods.
-Early Years: A love and learning of music start in the Early Years where through: Communication and Language, Expressive Arts and Design and Personal development, children will:

 Part B: Extra-curricular music